-It is increasingly important to know the origin and amount of CO2 emissions associated with the activity or product, that is, its Carbon Footprint.
-This first step allows us to address their reduction, starting with what is most economical or easy to modify.
-These are the so-called climate change mitigation measures.
+It is increasingly important to know the origin and amount of CO2 emissions associated with the activity or product -that is, its carbon footprint-.
+This is the first step to address their reduction, with the so-called climate change mitigation measures.

 Carbon footprint is a parameter that represents the total emissions of CO2 and other greenhouse gases (GHG), expressed in mass of CO2 equivalent, caused directly or indirectly by a product, organisation, service or event throughout its life cycle.

 The organisational carbon footprint attempts to quantify the amount of GHG emissions caused directly or indirectly by the activity flows of an entity or group of interconnected entities, which may be its responsibility or on which it depends.

 Calculating the carbon footprint makes it possible to identify an organisation’s major sources of GHG emissions and to have a picture of its impact on climate change.
 It constitutes the necessary basis for addressing and giving continuity over time to actions to reduce GHGs and their impact on the environment.
 In order to calculate it, it is necessary to have a good understanding of the activities and processes carried out by the organisation in its business activity, in order to draw up an inventory of emission sources that covers the maximum possible amount of emissions for which the organisation is responsible.

 - It does not require a great effort or many hours of work for the organisation, as it is not necessary to implement a new standard within the structure of the company.
 All that is needed is to provide the required information.

 - Obtain a free and simple official seal awarded by the Ministry for Ecological Transition and the Demographic Challenge, by registering in the Carbon Footprint Register.
 This seal recognises organisations committed to reducing greenhouse gases.